 5. Pack Hats and Shoes Separately

 Both shoes and hats should be packed separately from the rest of your clothing.
 Shoes can easily get scuffed, crushed, or lose their shape when stored improperly.
 Hats are especially at risk of losing shape in storage.

-It is recommended to use as much space as is needed to be sure to keep these valuable accessories intact.
+We recommend you use as much space as needed to be sure to keep these valuable accessories intact.
 The best thing you can do is store the items in the shoebox or hat box they came in.
-Otherwise, use tissue paper or towels as padding for these items and don’t be afraid to use extra boxes if necessary.
+Otherwise, use tissue paper or towels as padding for these items, and don’t be afraid to use extra boxes if necessary.

 The best way to protect your clothing during a move is to hire professional movers.
-We have experience with moves of all sizes and scopes, and can confidently transport your important clothing and other belongings to your new home.
-We have earned a reputation as one of the most reliable and professional moving services in the city.
-Request a quote today to get your moving process started.
+At Metropolis Movers, we have experience with moves of all sizes and scopes and can confidently transport your important clothing and other belongings to your new home.
+We have earned a reputation as one of the most reliable and professional moving services in New York City and are ready to serve you well.
+Request a moving quote today to get your process started.